1. The Glowing Color

-Now that I think about it, I used compression fittings since the ferrules are smaller than the flares, which makes it easier to insulate the coils with sleeving.
+I used compression fittings since the ferrules are smaller than the flared part of flare-type fittings, which would have made it easier to insulate the coils with sleeving.

 Or, in some cases, to replace the sleeving if I do something bad to it.